Jaemu/jaemu.github.io/content/post/2015/7-11/phylogeny-and-dogs.md

 +++
 date = "2015-07-11T12:57:25-04:00"
 draft = false
 title = "Evolutionary tree reconstruction and the phylogeny of the domestic dog pt.
-1: Phylogenic trees and edit distance" description = "What I learned from computational biology and being a dog owner" tags = ["algorithms", "biology"]
+1: Phylogenetic trees and edit distance" description = "What I learned from computational biology and being a dog owner" tags = ["algorithms", "biology"]
 +++